apify/apify-docs/docs/crawling_basics/processing_data.md

 title: Processing data
 description: Learn how to process the data you scraped using the Apify SDK and how to convert JSON to Excel files using the Apify API.
 menuWeight: 21.9
-category: web scraping academy
 paths:
 - crawling-basics/processing-data
 ---

 # [](#processing-data) Processing data

-From the previous chapters we know two things:
+From the previous chapters, we know two things:

 1. We can use `Apify.pushData()` to save data to the default dataset.
 2. The default dataset files are saved in the `apify_storage/datasets/default` folder.